 The court now looked forward to the king’s thirty-year jubilee, determined to stage a celebration worthy of so glorious a monarch.
 There would be no stinting, no corners cut.
 Only the most lavish ceremonies would do.
 It was a fateful decision.
 Beneath the pomp and circumstance, the Egyptian state had been seriously weakened by its exertions.
 The military losses of 1178 were still keenly felt.
 Foreign trade with the Near East had never fully recovered from the Sea People’s orgy of destruction.
 The temples’ coffers might be full of copper and myrrh, but their supplies of grain – the staple of the Egyptian economy – were gravely depleted.
 Against such a background, the jubilee preparations would prove a serious drain on resources.
 (334)

 The troubles began in 1159 BCE, three years before the festival, when the monthly wages of the tomb-builders and artisans at Set-Ma’at (“The Place of Truth”, better known as Deir el-Medina) arrived almost a month late.
-The scribe Amennakht, who also seems to have served as a kind of shop steward, negotiated with local officials for the distribution of corn to the workers but this was only a temporary solution to an immediate problem; the underlying cause of the failure in payment was never addressed.
+The scribe Amennakht, who also seems to have served as a kind of shop steward, negotiated with local officials for the distribution of grain to the workers but this was only a temporary solution to an immediate problem; the underlying cause of the failure in payment was never addressed.

 Instead of looking into what had gone wrong and trying to prevent it from happening again, officials dedicated themselves to preparation for the grand festival.
 The payment to the workers at Deir el-Medina was again late and then again late until, as Wilkinson writes, “the system of paying the necropolis workers broke down altogether, prompting the earliest recorded strikes in history” (335).
 The workers had waited for 18 days beyond their payday and refused to wait any longer.
 They lay down their tools and marched toward the city shouting “We are hungry!”
 They first demonstrated at Ramesses III’s mortuary temple and then staged a sit-in near the temple of Thutmose III.